froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/activity-finder.md

 How it Works

 This paragraph type requires an integration into a CRM.
-Out-of-the-box, Y USA Open Y’s Activity Finder integrates with Daxko, ActiveNet, and Personify.
+Out-of-the-box, YMCA Website Services’s Activity Finder integrates with Daxko, ActiveNet, and Personify.
 Any other CRM will require custom developer work.

 Read more about the Activity Finder feature >